 - Successful combat from Look for Trouble and Enter the Sewers in the Ruins often rewards you with weapons or armor.

-- Sometimes Discreet Work gives you a weapon as reward.
+- Sometimes Discreet Work gives you a weapon or armor as reward.

-- Some missions give you a weapon as reward.
+- Some missions give you a weapon or an armor as reward.

-- Discreet Work often involves stealing or finding a weapon, and delivering it to somebody else.
-You can steal the weapon you are meant to deliver by aborting discreet work (which bans your from further discreet work for roughly two hours).
+- Discreet Work often involves stealing or finding an item, and delivering it to somebody else.
+You can steal the weapon you are meant to deliver by aborting discreet work (which bans your from further discreet work for roughly four hours).

 - You can buy them at the Public Market.